lban2049/lodash/.aigne/doc-smith/docs/security.md

 ## Responsible Disclosure Policy

-A responsible disclosure policy helps protect users from publicly disclosed security vulnerabilities that lack a fix.
-It employs a process where vulnerabilities are first triaged privately and only disclosed publicly after a reasonable time period that allows for patching the vulnerability and providing an upgrade path for users.
+A responsible disclosure policy helps protect users of the project from publicly disclosed security vulnerabilities without a fix.
+It employs a process where vulnerabilities are first triaged in a private manner and only publicly disclosed after a reasonable time period that allows for patching the vulnerability and providing an upgrade path for users.

 We kindly ask you to refrain from malicious acts that put our users, the project, or any of the project’s team members at risk.

-## Reporting a Vulnerability
+## Reporting a Security Issue

 If you discover a security vulnerability, please report the issue directly to the Lodash maintainers through the [Security tab](https://github.com/lodash/lodash/security) of the Lodash repository.